scaredfinger/dietizme/README.md

 ### Domain Modules

-Domain modules encapsulate business logic for specific features such as the shopping cart.
+Domain modules encapsulate business logic for specific features such as the shopping cart, bookings, and rates.
 These are organized in the `libs/domain/` directory.

 ### Backend